J.League

-The Japan Professional Football League (日本プロサッカーリーグ, Nihon Puro Sakkā Rīgu), J.League (Jリーグ, Jē Rīgu), and officially known as the Meiji Yasuda J.League (明治安田Jリーグ) for sponsorship with Meiji Yasuda Life, is the men's association football league in Japan.
-It is responsible for organizing Japan's major professional football tournaments, including the J1, J2 and J3 leagues.
-Established in 1993 as Asia's first professional football league, it has been one of the most successful leagues in Asia.
+The Japan Professional Football League (日本プロサッカーリーグ, Nihon Puro Sakkā Rīgu), J.League (Jリーグ, Jē Rīgu), and officially known as the Meiji Yasuda J.League (明治安田Jリーグ) for sponsorship with Meiji Yasuda Life, is the association football league in Japan.
+It is responsible for organizing Japan's major professional football competitions, including the J1, J2 and J3 leagues.
+Established in 1993 as Japan's first professional football league, it has been one of the most successful leagues in Asia.
 Originally founded as a single division, in 1999, the second division J2 League was established, followed by the third division J3 League in 2013.

 History

 Before the professional league (pre-1992)

 Before the inception of the J.League, the highest level of club football was the Japan Soccer League (JSL), which consisted of amateur clubs.
 Despite being well-attended during the boom of the late 1960s and early 1970s (when Japan's national team won the Olympic bronze medal at the 1968 games in Mexico), the JSL went into decline in the 1980s, in general line with the deteriorating situation worldwide.
 Fans were few, the grounds were not of the highest quality, and the Japan national team was not on a par with the other Asian powerhouses.
 To raise the level of play domestically, to attempt to garner more fans, and to strengthen the national team, the Japan Football Association (JFA) decided to form a professional league.
 During this era, Japanese football investors traveled exclusively to Europe to find a possible model; eventually, the Japanese embraced the model of Germany's Bundesliga to develop its own professional league.

 The professional association football league, J.League was formed in 1992, with eight clubs drawn from the JSL First Division, one from the Second Division, and the newly formed Shimizu S-Pulse.
 At the same time, JSL changed its name to Japan Football League, becoming a semi-professional league.
 Although the J.League did not officially launch until 1993, the Yamazaki Nabisco Cup competition was held between the ten clubs in 1992 to prepare for the inaugural season.